microsoft/vscode-docs/docs/python/editing.md

 ![Common package abbreviations](images/editing/packageAbbreviations.gif)

-The import suggestions list is ordered with import statements for packages (or modules) at the top, followed by statements for additional modules and/or members (classes, objects, etc.) from specified packages.
+The import suggestions list is ordered with import statements for packages (or modules) at the top.
+It will also include statements for more modules and/or members (classes, objects, etc.) from specified packages.

 ## Run Selection/Line in Terminal (REPL)